 Coordinating Sustainability Activities in Greenville County

-The C3HE team is working in Greenville County, SC, to integrate local knowledge, priorities, and perspectives into understanding issues related to resilience, climate change, and environmental change locally.
+The Carolinas CAP team is working in Greenville County, SC, to integrate local knowledge, priorities, and perspectives into understanding issues related to resilience, extreme weather, and environmental change locally.

-The project goal is to ultimately develop equitable community-focused climate mitigation and adaptation approaches.
+The project goal is to develop impartial and locally-focused mitigation and adaptation approaches.

 Key project activities include:

-A team of undergraduate students led by co-PI Dr. Geoffrey Habron at Furman University conducted research with 13 predominantly Black Special Emphasis Neighborhoods (SEN) to identify climate risks and concerns.
+• A team of undergraduate students led by co-PI Dr. Geoffrey Habron at Furman University conducted research with 13 Special Emphasis Neighborhoods (SEN) to identify extreme weather risks and concerns.
 Results identified urban heat, health disparities, gaps in workforce development, and a lack of tree canopy as leading community concerns.
 This information can help inform local mitigation and adaptation strategies.

-The C3HE team is also conducting focus groups with Hispanic and Latinx communities to understand how residents across environmental, geographical, economic and political power boundaries across Greenville County conceptualize environmental change, equity, and health in their communities.
-Examining climate and resilience priorities across jurisdictional boundaries will allow disparate communities to find common ground and work towards mutual benefit.
+The Carolinas CAP team is also conducting focus groups with Spanish-speaking communities to understand how residents across environmental, geographical, economic and political power boundaries across Greenville County conceptualize environmental change, equity, and health in their communities.
+Examining extreme weather and resilience priorities across jurisdictional boundaries will allow different local stakeholders to find common ground and work towards mutual benefit.

-Fountain Inn, a town in Greenville County, solicited the support of the C3HE team in the process of updating their comprehensive plan.
-The Shi Institute for Sustainable Communities at Furman University, which is a collaborating institution of the C3HE team, produced maps showing the city's temperatures, tree canopy, and impervious surfaces, which can help inform future zoning and development.
-The INNvision Comprehensive Plan was passed on February 8, 2024 and features never before considered resiliency elements such as social vulnerability and extreme heat, including the map on surface temperatures that was developed by the Shi Institute.
+• Fountain Inn, a town in Greenville County, solicited the support of the Carolinas CAP team in the process of updating their comprehensive plan.
+The Shi Institute for Sustainable Communities at Furman University, which is a collaborating institution of the Carolinas CAP team, produced maps showing the city's temperatures, tree canopy, and impervious surfaces, which can help inform future zoning and development.
+The INNvision Comprehensive Plan was passed on February 8, 2024 and features never before considered resiliency elements such as the map of surface temperatures developed by the Shi Institute.

-The C3HE team will be working to identify opportunities to partner with other towns and cities throughout Greenville County to integrate community-focused resiliency elements into their local comprehensive plans.
+The Carolinas CAP team will be working to identify opportunities to partner with other towns and cities throughout Greenville County to integrate stakeholder-focused resiliency elements into their local comprehensive plans.

 Shi Institute for Sustainable Communities Team and Fountain Inn City Planner at the Comprehensive Plan Hearing